sleemanj/toolchain-avr/Readme.md

 after some zipping action, the package archive will be put into the `packages/` directory, with a suitable filename.

+If somethng goes wrong with the compile, you might want to get a shell into the crossbuild container with

+    ./crossbuild shell {target}

+then you can try and resolve the issue.
+Remember that this is a Docker Container, any changes you make to the system will not persist once you exit the container - except in the toolchain directory which is (sort of) loopback mounted into the container.
+Note that the patches directories are also not persistent, see the `submodule_patches_dir()` function in `crossbuild.bash` for why that is.

 #### Debian requirements